JonPSmith/AuthPermissions.AspNetCore/README.md

 The AuthP library also:

 - Works with any ASP.NET Core authentication provider.
+Currently has built-in individual accounts and Azure Active Directory versions, but you can create your own.
 - Works with either Cookie authentication or JWT Token authentication.
 - Contains an admin services to sync the authentication provider users with  AuthP's users.
 - Has a comprehensive set of admin services to manage AuthP's Roles, Tenants and Users.